- Pernicious anemia occurs when your body can’t absorb enough vitamin B-12, which is needed to make healthy red blood cells.

 Lack of vitamin B-12

 People with anemia have low levels of normal red blood cells (RBCs).
 Vitamin B-12 plays a role in creating RBCs, so the body requires an adequate intake of vitamin B-12.
 Vitamin B-12 is found in:

 - nutritional supplements

-Without enough vitamin B-12, the body will produce abnormally large red blood cells, which are called macrocytes.
+Without enough vitamin B-12, the body will produce abnormally large red blood cells called macrocytes.
 Because of their large size, these abnormal cells may not be able to leave the bone marrow, where red blood cells are made, and enter the bloodstream.
-This results in a decrease in oxygen-carrying red blood cells in the bloodstream.
-This can lead to fatigue and weakness.
+This decreases the amount of oxygen-carrying red blood cells in the bloodstream and can lead to fatigue and weakness.

-Pernicious anemia is a type of large cell, or macrocytic, anemia.
+Pernicious anemia is a type of macrocytic anemia.
 It’s sometimes called megaloblastic anemia because of the abnormally large size of the red blood cells produced.